DO YOU WANT TO REDUCE LABOUR COSTS?

 A paperless manufacturing system can help manufacturers achieve improvements in all areas of operations.

 Reduced labour costs and waste associated with collecting paper record.

 Improved product quality and compliance through the use of Quality Process Control (QPC) sheets, electronic HACCP sheets and electronic batch records (EBRs).

 Increased compliance, product safety, and quality through the enforcement of standard operating procedures (SOPs), workflows and electronic work instructions.

 Drill down into historical data needed for product recalls and compliance issues.

-Using paper based manual systems can result in inaccurate information and cause poor decisions to be made.
-World class manufacturers are replacing paper based systems with electronic systems to enable more accurate real-time manufacturing intelligence which will have an immediate and positive impact on operations, needed for effective decision making.
+Using paper-based manual systems can result in inaccurate information and cause poor decisions to be made.
+World-class manufacturers are replacing paper-based systems with electronic systems to enable more accurate real-time manufacturing intelligence which will have an immediate and positive impact on operations, needed for effective decision making.
 Paperless Manufacturing can help achieve new levels of performance improvements such as improved quality, efficiency, visibility, compliance and traceability throughout the enterprise supply chain.
-Replacing paper based systems also enables management to drill down into historical data needed for product recalls and compliance issues but also as a tool for visibility of the complete factory to compliment Continuous Improvement efforts.